TechnionTDK/jbs-json23plet/README.md

  * low - nothing happen
  * medium - error will display while detected
  * high - on error json23plet will stop

+## Json23plet configuration
+Json23plet have some configuration, all defined in *config.json* file.<br/>
+The default configurations are:

+      {
+        "setting": {
+          "globalSetting": {
+            "genOutputDir": "output", // the output root dir "errorLevel": "low"
+          },
+          "generators": [] // configuration scheme to run multile generators }
+      }
+## Testing
+We build a simple and efficient testing framework. to test your generator do as follow:

+1. Add myGenerator.input.json to jbs-json23plet/src/test/testsFiles
+1. Add myGenerator.expected.ttl to jbs-json23plet/src/test/testsFiles
+To run the Tests simply rebuild the project using:

+      ./json23plet.sh -b
+and maven will run the tests.<br/>
+If you wish only to run the tests pleses see this [guid](http://junit.sourceforge.net/doc/faq/faq.htm#running_4)

 ## Development and maintenance
 In this section we will review the code components for future maintenance.<br/>